 The numerical solution of equality-constrained problems is the subject of this chapter.
 We start with methods applicable to constrained linear and nonlinear leastsquare problems, then develop methods applicable to arbitrary objective functions, not stemming from a least-square problem.
-In the first method, the assumptions are made that the objective function is C^2 -continuous and its second partial derivatives with respect to the design variables are available.
-As these assumptions are rather optimistic, and in practice seldom found, we propose a second method which relies only on C^1 -continuity and first-order derivatives of the objective and the constraint functions.
+In the first method, the assumptions are made that i) the objective function is C^2 -continuous and ii) its second partial derivatives with respect to the design variables are available.
+Assumption i) depends both on the nature of the problem and on the objective function to minimize (or maximize).
+For example, in structural optimization, as long as the stress levels are below rupture, stress values are smooth functions of the loads, and hence, C^2 -continuous.
+If the objective function, under these conditions, is the von Mises stress, which is a smooth scalar function of the stress tensor, then C^2 -continuity is guaranteed.
+However, if the Tresca stress is the objective function, then the nature of the objective function changes dramatically, as this stress function is not even C^1 -continuous.
+Moreover, even in the presence of C^2 -continuity, second-order derivatives may be prohibitively expensive to compute.
+In FEA, even first-order derivatives are usually out of the question.
+Thus, in practice both C^2 -continuity and second derivatives are seldom found; we propose therefore a second method which relies only on C^1 -continuity and first-order derivatives of the objective and the constraint functions.